qin-guan/study-harder/docs/np/ict/matt/5-assembly.md

 ### Stack

-The stack is a region of memory that is used to store temporary data.
+The stack is a region of memory that is used to store temporary data(local variables and parameters for functions).
 Used to control program flow as function, APIs and subroutines are called here.

 !!! tip